 How big is the demand for digital services now?

 It’s big.
 But it must be said that a core banking system is a product for the long haul.
-It’s sometimes kind of like a marriage, you change it once or twice in a lifetime.
 When banks implement a new core banking system, it’s a decision for twenty years into the future.
 In capital markets, which is a specialty of the second division at ARBES Technologies, the demand is currently very high.
 We especially see requests for digitalization and optimization of processes.
 We see an effort to minimize manual work and errors.

 What trends and requests do you deal with in banking?

 We implemented immediate payments for Creditas bank two years ago.
 It became the third bank in the Czech Republic after Ceska Sporitelna and Airbank to offer this service.
 Now, thanks to our digital platform and our core banking system, it is able to receive and send a transaction, which reaches the other party within 3 seconds.
 We see the future in the transfer from monolith systems to microservices architecture and event-base communication.
 It is also more and more important to be able to set up a product quickly in terms of parametrization and to shorten the time management required when implementing a core banking system from the current 12 months to just a few months.